libsdl-org/SDL/docs/README-winrt.md

   * using Direct3D 11.x APIs outside of SDL.
 Non-XAML / Direct3D-only apps can
     choose to render content directly via Direct3D, using SDL to manage the internal WinRT window, as well as input and audio.
-(Use SDL_GetWindowWMInfo() to get the WinRT 'CoreWindow', and pass it into IDXGIFactory2::CreateSwapChainForCoreWindow() as appropriate.)
+(Use the window properties to get the WinRT 'CoreWindow', and pass it into IDXGIFactory2::CreateSwapChainForCoreWindow() as appropriate.)

 * What partially works: